Eclipse Path - 02 July 2019 Map

 NOTICE: This eclipse path map is a close approximation but is NOT exact.

-This map should ensure that someone reasonably inside the displayed eclipse path should witness totality.
-This map for Garmin devices was compiled based on eclipse boundary points computed at longitude intervals of 7.5 minutes by David Herald's astronomical occultation prediction program Occult 184.108.40.206.
+This version is an update of the previous July 02, 2019 eclipse path map and is based upon an updated deltaT value of 69.52 sec.
+As with the previous version, this map should ensure that someone reasonably inside the displayed eclipse path should witness totality.
+This map for Garmin devices was compiled based on eclipse boundary points computed at longitude intervals of 7.5 minutes by David Herald's astronomical occultation prediction program Occult 220.127.116.11.
 Astronomical data used with this version of Occult 4 was updated in January, 2019.
 The updated data and closely spaced data points should enhance the accuracy of the map's predictions.
 However, it cannot be exact.
 This map has been compared and spot checked with the data in NASA's Interactive Google Map and with data published by NASA/GSFC's Fred Espenak and has been found to track the curves from that data closely and consistently, although not identically.

 In addition to this, various astronomical sources incorporate slightly different eclipse elements into their calculations, which will result in slight differences in predicted eclipse path boundary lines.
 Also be aware that the map's curves were interpolated from a finite collection of fixed points and that rounding or compression errors may occur during the compilation of the map.
 More importantly, the curves of this map do not take into account the irregular, mountainous edge of the moon.
 These lunar irregularities may shift the eclipse's shadow on earth by up to 1 to 3 km (0.6 to 1.9 miles) north or south.
 All of these factors are significant to viewers situated near the edge of the path.
 Those users are advised to consider the north and south limit lines as approximate when viewed at high zoom levels.
 Viewers should NOT use the curves of this map to position themselves at the precise edge boundaries of the eclipse path.
 This map's accuracy is not sufficient.
 Instead, those people wishing to do so should consult an accurate scientific reference just prior to the time of the eclipse, as highly accurate data cannot be calculated well in advance due to uncertainties in celestial motions.